2dkn/2dkn/README.md

 Software Developer
 ------------------

-I'm a Software Developer looking to get in the tech industry.
+I'm a Software Developer/GameDev looking to get in the tech industry.

 * 🌍  I'm based in New York, NY
-* 🧠  I'm learning everything JavaScript
+* 🧠  I'm learning everything JavaScript and C++.

 ### Skills